mmadaio/developer-community-data/README.md

 Developers on these sites may ask and answer coding questions to improve their skills (e.g. Stack Overflow), use those skills to contribute to open-source code (e.g. GitHub) and participate in coding challenges (e.g. HackerRank).
 These platforms are becoming increasingly important to hiring decisions, as recruiters look at GitHub contributions or reputation on Stack Overflow as indicators of developers' skill.

-However, despite the promise for these online software developer communities to support software developers in their professional development, there are indicators that there may be serious difference in women and men's participation in these communities - differences which may further exacerbate existing gender gaps in the ICT workforce writ large.
+However, despite the promise for online software developer communities to support software developers in their professional development, there are indicators that there may be serious difference in women and men's\* participation in these communities - differences which may further exacerbate existing gender gaps in the global ICT workforce.

+\* *  See the UNU-CS EQUALS [project page](https://cs.unu.edu/research/equals-inaugural-report/) for how gender is being used by the UN and the EQUALS project for the purposes of this research.

 ### Research questions